 Our school library is back in action and children will be bringing a library book home on a Friday for you to enjoy over the weekend.
 These must be returned the following Friday to be changed.

-Mrs Levy is class teacher and Miss Doggett is the class teaching assistant.
+Mrs Mago is the class teacher, Mrs Quayle and Miss Evans are the class teaching assistants.
 Staff are available at the start and at the end of every day.
 Appointments can be arranged for longer meetings, if necessary.
 Please contact us in writing to let us know of any pre-arranged absences (e.g. Dental/Medical Appointments) and let us know if anyone different will be collecting your child from school at any time.

-If you have any questions or need support with anything please do not hesitate to contact Mrs Levy:
+If you have any questions or need support with anything please do not hesitate to contact Mrs Mago:

 Reminders for this Term: